Table of Contents

 Screenshots

-For better context, we highly recommend providing visual context, i.e. screenshots of your app - so that translators know exactly where a specific string appears in the UI.
+For better context, we highly recommend that you provide visual context, i.e., screenshots of your app - so that translators know precisely where a specific string appears in the UI.
+You can learn how to upload the screenshots here and map strings to the screenshots here.

 Context for Webapp

-For your webapp, you can provide some visual context using the Context for files feature.
+For your web app, you can provide some visual context using the Context for files feature.
 With Context for Files, you can easily link your localization project with one or more web domains.
 In just a couple of clicks, your translation strings will appear highlighted within your content, ready for your team to translate — within the visual context of your website and resource files.

-Youtube video integration
+YouTube video integration

 Comments